crosschainer/e-peen/README.md

 # E-Peen

 E-Peen is a benchmarking tool for your e-peen.
-It's a tool that measures your pc's performance calculates a score based on the results.
+It's a tool that measures your pc's performance and calculates a score based on the results.
 The higher the score, the bigger your e-peen is.
 It's a fun way to see how your pc stacks up against others.

 ## Current Features
 - CPU Benchmark